Distributed Adaptive Signal Fusion for Fractional Programs: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ireless} sensor networks (WSNs) consist of a set of sensor nodes that are distributed over an area to collect sensor signals at different locations.
 In a signal processing context, the aim of a WSN is often to find a filter to apply to these signals gathered at the various nodes such that the resulting filtered signals are optimal in some sense, or satisfy certain desired properties.
 In an adaptive context where signal statistics are varying in time, centralizing the data is very costly in terms of bandwidth and energy resources, as it requires continuously communicating a large number of samples of signals measured at the nodes.
-Therefore, various methods have been proposed, such as consensus \cite{olfati2005consensus}, incremental strategies \cite{lopes2007incremental} or diffusion \cite{chen2012diffusion} to find these optimal filters in a fully distributed fashion, i.e., where the different sensor nodes collaborate with each other to perform a certain inference task.
+Therefore, various methods have been proposed, such as consensus, incremental strategies, diffusion or the alternating direction method of multipliers (ADMM) \cite{olfati2005consensus,lopes2007incremental,chen2012diffusion,boyd2011distributed} to find these optimal filters in a fully distributed fashion, i.e., where the different sensor nodes collaborate with each other to perform a certain inference task.

 In this paper, we are interested in signal fusion and spatial filtering problems, commonly encountered in biomedical signal analysis \cite{bertrand2015distributed,blankertz2007optimizing,ramoser2000optimal}, wireless communication \cite{bjornson2020scalable, sanguinetti2019toward,nayebi2016performance}, or acoustics \cite{furnon2021distributed,zhang2018rate,benesty2008microphone}.
-The goal is to find an optimal, network-wide spatial filter $X$, to optimally fuse the channels of the network-wide multi-channel signal $\mathbf{y}(t)$ obtained from stacking the local signals measured at each node of the network.
+More specifically, our goal is to solve such problems over WSNs, by finding an optimal, network-wide spatial filter $X$, to optimally fuse the channels of the network-wide multi-channel signal $\mathbf{y}(t)$ obtained from stacking the local signals measured at each node of the network.
 Mathematically, the optimal $X$ results from solving an optimization problem of which the objective function is written in the form $\varrho(X^T\mathbf{y}(t))$.
-In contrast to the aforementioned distributed methods, the objective $\varrho$ is not per-node separable and requires second-order statistics between all the sensor channel pairs of the nodes in the network.
-We focus in particular on so-called fractional programs, i.e., problems where the function $\varrho$ can be written as a fraction of two continuous functions, i.e., $\varrho(X^T\mathbf{y}(t))=\varphi_1(X^T\mathbf{y}(t))/\varphi_2(X^T\mathbf{y}(t))$.
-Several spatial filtering problems have such an objective, including signal-to-noise ratio (SNR) maximization filters \cite{van1988beamforming}, trace ratio optimization \cite{wang2007trace}, regularized total least squares \cite{sima2004regularized,beck2006finding}, among others.